fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - Section 8.3 of [`OpenID4VCI`_].

 In case of the Credential Request does not contain a valid Access Token, the Credential Endpoint returns an error response such as defined in Section 3 of [:rfc:`6750`].
-If any other error occurs, the PID/(Q)EAA Provider MUST return an error response as defined in Section 8.3.1 of [`OpenID4VCI`_].
+If any other error occurs, the Credential Issuer MUST return an error response as defined in Section 8.3.1 of [`OpenID4VCI`_].
 The response MUST use the content type *application/json* and MUST include the following parameters:

   - *error*.
 The error code.
   - *error_description*.
 Text in human-readable form providing further details to clarify the nature of the error encountered.